 All study teams are contacting people currently enrolled in a study or scheduled to enroll in the near future.

 You may contact the study team using the phone number on your consent form to learn if you should come in for your next study visit or if it will be done using remote options (phone calls, video calls).

 If you are scheduled for an in-person visit, the study team may contact you before your visit to ask if you have COVID-19 symptoms.
 If you are not screened ahead of your visit, you will be screened when you arrive for your visit.

 What should I do if I am in treatment on a clinical trial?

 If you are in treatment on a clinical trial (for example, getting a study drug), you may continue treatment, although your study visit schedule may change.
-When you come for your treatment, please be prepared to answer questions about your recent contacts, travel, and health.
-This screening is intended to protect you, your family, and our healthcare workers.
+When you come for your treatment, you will be asked COVID-19 screening questions.
+This is intended to protect you, your family, and our health care workers.